nwiltberg/project_msc05/open_lab_notebook/calendar_week_50.md

 - explain why plotting of the connectome is only left hemisphere (15 Min.)

 ## Problems
-- tried to figure out how to download output files from brainlife using pythin (1,5 hours)
+- tried to figure out how to download output files from brainlife using pythin (1,5 hours) -> posted a corresponding question in the brainlife slack channel

 ## Goals & tasks for next week
 -